Become a driving examiner

 The starting salary is £24,484 with allowances up to £4,000 in some areas.

 There are many benefits to working for DVSA, like some of the best training and terms and conditions in the motoring services industry.
 These include:

 - entitlement to a Civil Service pension, with an employer contribution of 20.9%

 - family-friendly policies including flexible working

 - regular training and development

-- employee assistance programme, including a 24 hour counselling support line
+- an employee assistance programme, including a 24-hour counselling support line

 - childcare vouchers

 The full details will be advertised with each vacancy.

 As a driving examiner, you’ll be a civil servant.
 This means that you need to follow the Civil Service code, which sets out the standards of behaviour expected of all civil servants.